What is branding?

 Branding is a powerful tool.
 Thanks to branding, you can influence the way people think and speak about your brand.
 It is of course your goal that through good branding people trust and recognise your brand.
 Good branding makes your brand come across as a 'good and reliable friend'.
 If it's done right, of course.
 Because even with branding you can seriously go wrong as a brand.
 Just take a look at some of these examples:

 When London knew they could host the 2012 Olympics, they immediately started designing a logo.
 They invested $800,000 in a logo they believed to be “simple, distinctive and bold.”
-Unfortunately, they were the only ones who thought it was a good idea to ditch the traditional rings and completely modernise the logo.
+They thought it was a good idea to ditch the traditional rings and completely modernise the logo.
 After the release of their logo, the reactions were anything but positive.
 The logo was seen as disrespectful to London and the Olympics.
 Not the reaction you want to provoke with your new logo.

 Tropicana Orange Juice